 Live food organisms are sometimes referred to as "living capsules of nutrition" since they are full of nutrients like vital proteins, lipids, carbohydrates, vitamins, minerals, amino acids, and fatty acids (New, 1998).
 Zooplanktons are the main sources of natural food for fish and shellfish which is directly related to the survival and growth and these form the base of food chains and food webs in all aquatic ecosystems.
 They also have a significant impact on the recycling of nutrients and energy in their particular ecosystems.
-Fish that are omnivorous and planktivorous depend on zooplankton for food (Alam et al., 1987) and the most essential for larvae culture (Bardach et al., 1972).
+Fish that are omnivorous and planktivorous depend on zooplankton for food (Alam et al., 1987) and are so essential for larvae culture (Bardach et al., 1972).
 When managing successful ornamental operations, both the qualitative and quantitative abundance of zooplankton in a fish pond are crucial since they vary from location to location and pond to pond within the same area even under identical ecological conditions (Boyd, 1982).
 Zooplankton exhibit distinct advantages over artificial feeds, their natural and diverse nutritional profile aligns closely with the needs of ornamental fish juveniles, offering essential fatty acids, proteins, vitamins, and minerals crucial for healthy growth.
 Their easy digestibility benefits many ornamental fish species, contributing to improved immune systems, better growth rates, and lowered disease vulnerability.
 Additionally, their use as feed reduces the environmental impact associated with producing and disposing of artificial feeds, fostering a more sustainable aquatic ecosystem.
-In certain instances, zooplankton can also prove more cost-effective, especially when locally harvested or cultured, mitigating the expenses linked to feed production.
+In certain instances, zooplankton can also be more cost-effective, especially when locally harvested or cultured, mitigating the expenses linked to feed production.
 Even though there are many zooplankton species in freshwater and they are all vital to aquaculture, rotifers, cladocerans (Daphnia, Moina) are found in a variety of natural environments, particularly in freshwater (FAO 1996).
 Zooplanktons are vital for the growth and development of fish larvae due to the fact that they contain higher levels of protein as well as a variety of digestive enzymes that can act as exo-enzymes in the fish larvae's gut, including cellulase, proteinases, peptidases, amylases, and lipases.
 They are the finest and most universally accepted live foods for most fish (Miah et al., 2013).